Getting Lost (Scary for Kids & Parents!)

 Tips to Keeping Kids Safe on Vacation

 It was a scary 10 minutes and honestly, it’s taken its toll on us all.
 For the first month after our vacation, my son was extremely clingy and afraid of getting lost.
 He has cried during drop offs at school and Sunday school at church, something very unusual for my independent boy.
 I started trying to think of ways that we could have kept him safe.
+What are the things we could have done?
+What are the things I can share about keeping kids safe when traveling?
+Whether you’re heading out on a road trip, traveling to a theme park, staying in hotels or flying with kids these are some of the ways you can keep kids safe on vacation.

 Here are tips and products that help keep kids safe on vacation.